InnoIPA/EXMU-X261-usermanual/tocs/2.Software/OTA.md

 ## Custom configuration file

-Both ota service running on EXMU-X261 and `ota-pusher` need configuration files.
-Two examples are included in ota repo.
+Both `swu-client` service running on EXMU-X261 and `swu-pusher` need configuration files.
+Two [examples](https://github.com/InnoIPA/EXMU-X261-swu-utility/tree/main/src/swu_utility/config) are included in our repo.
 We are now going to create a custom configuration file from `local.ini`.

 - the content of `local.ini`